 A number of mammals such as bobcat, fisher and bear can be found at High Pond Preserve, as well as birds like the pileated woodpecker and the black-backed woodpecker.
 There is also an abundance of amphibians in the vernal pools and the ponds of the preserve.

-With the help of a Vermont Youth Conservation Corps team, the Conservancy recently created a one-mile visitor’s trail to High Pond.
+With the help of a Vermont Youth Conservation Corps team, TNC recently made an addition to the one-mile visitor’s trail to provide access to the North side of High Pond.
 The trail leads through the preserve to High Pond itself, passing through a number of different forest communities including a hemlock ravine and mature northern hardwood forest with abundant black birch.